grosa2/AI-Agents-for-SDLC-Labcamp/task_1/README.md

 ## How:
 - Setup an agent using OpenAI Assistants playground
 - Enable the code interpreter tool
-- Use the agent to process data from the input document.
+- **Use the agent to process data from the input document**.
 Specifically:
     - Extract the response time and timestamp of each request
     - Build an anomaly detection model to identify anomalous requests (based on response time)
     - Generate a plot of the response times over time